Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : Do you want "a you're hired president in Hillary Clinton or a you're fired president in Donald Trump."

-: While both Trump and Pence may not want to raise the minimum wage, neither has called for eliminating it.[4]
+: Trump and Pence not wanting to raise the minimum wage is NOT a call for eliminating the minimum wage.[4]

 : Pence highlights Kaine's repeated use of slogans.